 Heat the chocolate in a bowl of a double boiler and then allow to cool.

 Process the beetroot in a food processor with the sunflower oil until a smooth consistency (there might still be a few very small chunks), about 3 – 4 minutes.

-Sift the flour, cocoa powder and baking powder and add it the wet batter and briefly mix until incorporated.
+Sift the flour, cocoa powder and baking powder and add them to the wet batter and briefly mix until incorporated.